 Time-limited Proxy

 A time-limited proxy empowers another individual or organization to speak for the absent member.
-Time-limited proxies empower the proxy participant to represent the originating organization for the period of time designated in the proxy (for instance, the duration of a WGM).
+Time-limited proxies empower the proxy participant to represent the originating individual for the period of time designated in the proxy (for instance, the duration of a WGM).

-Proxy-holders may participate and vote on all issues on behalf of the issuing organization subject to the constraints in the proxy.
+Proxy-holders may participate and vote on all issues on behalf of the issuing individual subject to the constraints in the proxy.

-[PIC suggests that the time-limited proxy be restricted to individuals in attendance at the meeting.]
+[Process Improvement suggests that the time-limited proxy be restricted to individuals in attendance at the meeting.]

 Issue-limited Proxy

-Contrasted with a time-limited proxy, an issue-limited proxy empowers the proxy participant to act on behalf of the issuing organization for all matters pertaining to the issue designated in the proxy itself.
+Contrasted with a time-limited proxy, an issue-limited proxy empowers the proxy participant to act on behalf of the issuing individual for all matters pertaining to the issue designated in the proxy itself.

-Proxy holders may participate and vote in all matters concerning the issues designated in the proxy and subject to any constraints in the proxy.
-For instance, if an organization proffers a proxy on all issues related to HL7 Balloting, the acting proxy participant may engage only on those issues pertaining to balloting.
+Proxy holders may participate and vote in all matters concerning the issue designated in the proxy and subject to any constraints in the proxy.
+For instance, if an individual proffers a proxy on all issues related to HL7 Balloting, the acting proxy participant may engage only on those issues pertaining to balloting.

 Note: A declared member may also declare their vote on a given issue by email in advance of the meeting.